aces/Loris/docs/deprecated_wiki/Installing-Loris-in-Brief.md

 Check the following:

-1. That the `base` path setting in your Config table is correct.
+1. Verify the `host` and `base` path settings in your Config table.
 If your front-end is not loading: [Back-end troubleshooting instructions here](https://github.com/aces/Loris/wiki/Project-Customization#troubleshooting-configuration-settings)

 1. That `/var/www/loris/smarty/templates_c` exists; if it doesn't,
     1. `cd /var/www/loris/smarty`